San-Francisco-Write-The-Docs/lone-writers-guide/StaticSiteGenerators.rst

 * SSGs have no content management system to manage things like:

   * Permissions - Access control isn’t built into most static site generators.
 If you don’t want your docs publicly accessible, access control is an additional expense on your time.
   * Versioning - Not all SSGs support deploying different versions of the same content at once.
-However, some SSGs can use version control to handle deploying different versions simultaneously.
+However, with some SSGs, you can name source control branches in a specific way to handle deploying different versions simultaneously.
+For example, you might name a branch "3.5" for the docs for version 3.5 of your content.
+Then, you can create a branch named 3.6 for the next version, and the SSG publishes both versions based on the content of the respective branches.

 * SSGs don't provide an editing tool or many of the editing features of other documentation authoring tools.